-- 8.1.
-The management and control of materials and housekeeping on a routine basis can impact the progression of hazards and their consequences. - 8.2.
-The hazard Mazard management should include specific plant walkdown procedures to be conducted periodically, before and after an event.
+8.1.
+The management and control of materials and housekeeping on a routine basis can impact the progression of hazards and their consequences.

+8.2.
+The hazard management should include specific plant walkdown procedures to be conducted periodically, before and after an event.
 The results of these walkdowns should be properly documented.
-These walkdowns should ensure that the SSCs needed for prevention, protection, and mitigation of events due to hazards and for coping with effects from hazards are in place and maintained operable in a reliable manner.operational.
-Some examples of walkdowns are the following: - Ensuring that non-essential flammable materials are removed from the vicinity of activities including ignition sources (flame cutting, welding); - Ensuring that fire extinguishers are on site and operable; - Ensuring that culverts are kept elean immediately before a predicted major external floodingclear as they can have a significant impact on the ability of the site drainage systems to dewater the site. - Ensuring loose materials (especially heavy objects) are cleared away or tied down as they can create potential airborne missiles if the hazardextreme wind occurs.
+These walkdowns should ensure that the SSCs needed for prevention, protection and mitigation of events due to hazards and for coping with effects from hazards are in place and maintained operable in a reliable manner.
+Some examples of walkdowns are the following:

+- Ensuring that culverts are kept clean immediately before a predicted major external flooding as they can have a significant impact on the ability of the site drainage systems to dewater the site. - Ensuring loose materials (especially heavy objects) are cleared away or tied down as they can create potential airborne missiles if the hazard occurs.